Lenders-Cooperative/django-twilio-2fa/README.md

 Defaults to `True`.

+### `MAX_ATTEMPTS`

+The maximum number of attempts the user has to successfully verify.

+Arguments sent if callable:
+* `user`: User instance

+Defaults to `5`.

+### `MAX_ATTEMPTS_TIMEOUT`

+Amount of time (in seconds) before the user will be able to attempt another verification after a maximum attempts failure.

+A timed out user will be redirected to the Failure view.

+If this setting is `None`, `0` or `False`, there will be no timeout and the user will be able to immediately try again.

+*Note: This timeout uses the sessions.
+It would be advisable to put this logic into a middleware and set this value to None.*

+Defaults to `600` seconds or 10 minutes.

 ### `REGISTER_CB`

 This callback is triggered when the user registers their phone number and should be used to update the user.